 The Allen INGenWeb Project started in 1996 as a part of the 92 county INGenWeb Project of the 50 state USGenWeb Project all volunteer project to provide Free online Allen County, Indiana genealogy research material.

-Our hosting site ACGSI.org has 1,000's of pages of indexes and digital images of Allen County, Indiana public records created by volunteers.
-Use the Search box at the top of each page to search all pages on our web sites.
-There are many more pages of information for each of the major links above.
+Our site is an eclectic collection of information related to Fort Wayne and Allen County, Indiana while our hosting site ACGSI.org has 1,000's of pages of name indexes and digital images of Allen County, Indiana public records created by volunteers.
+Use the Search box at the top of each page to search every pages on our web sites.
+There are many more pages of information on each of the major page catagory links on the top of each page while social media links are on the bottom of each page.

-Biographies and genealogies, some in online books are embeded on our pages, for people born, lived, or died in Allen County as well as historical places and local events.
+Biographies and genealogies, some in online books are embeded on our pages, for people born, lived, or died in Allen County as well as videos from various sources of local people, historical places and local events.

 Add Your Information

-Contact Allen INGenWeb to add names, photos and documents from your family research, historical books, and newspaper articles.
-Tell us when you find blogs and other Allen County, Indiana related web sites we should add links to or know about!
+Contact Allen INGenWebto add names, photos and documents from your family research, historical books, and newspaper articles.
+Tell us when you find blogs and other Allen County, Indiana related stories and web sites we should add links to or know about!

 The landscape that became Indiana once was one large natural area with its present boundary unrecognized, uncharted.
 Within the bounds of present-day Indiana, and stretching from the Ohio River to Lake Michigan, and from the Whitewater River to the Wabash lay more than 36,000 square miles of the finest forests and prairies, swamps and marshes, barrens and savannas, glades and cliffsides, bogs and fens, seeps and springs, and lakes and streams to be found anywhere in the heartland of North America.
 This paragraph is copied from an essay called Perspective: The Indiana that Was by Marion T. Jackson published in the book The Natural Heritage of Indiana, copyright 1997, Indiana University Press and printed on the website The Inspiration for the Natural Heritage of Indiana Project.
 Chapter 46.
 The Wave of Settlement by George R. Parker starting on page 369 discusses Indiana: Land of Indians and early interactions with the pioneers as they forever changed the native landscape with quotes from early histories and a couple of simple maps with settlement dates.